soggu/soggu.github.io/README.md

 the soggu.party conglomerate.
-send media (youtubes, gifs, jpgs, etc) to be featured if its funny enough. get that klik number higher, and godspeed.
+send media (youtubes, gifs, jpgs, etc) to be featured if its funny enough. get that klik number higher, godspeed.